 Looking for a camera tripod attachment that makes your photography life easier?
 How about a quick release adapter?
 Like the rest of us, you don't want to waste time screwing your camera on and off every time you use your tripod.

-A quick release system saves you time and is the most popular selling tripod accessory on the market.
+A quick release camera tripod mount saves you time and is the most popular selling tripod accessory on the market.

 The challenge is to find out which is the best system to attach you tripod to your camera.
 You want it to be safe, secure, easy to use, and affordable.
 The good news is that you have plenty of good choices.
 I've used 5 different quick release systems over the years and they've all worked fine.

-After much debate I switched my Manfrotto tripod over to Arca Swiss compatible and now I have several plates to handle my various camera bodies and long lenses.
+After much internal debate, I recently switched my Manfrotto tripod over to Arca Swiss compatible and now I have several plates to mount my various camera bodies and long lenses to any of my tripods.
+I like the ability to grab any camera and any tripod and know that the mount is compatible.
 If you only use one tripod and one camera, you don't have to worry compatibility between your tripods and cameras.
+You can get any camera mount system.

 The biggest issue with proper camera tripod attachment is compatibility.
 For example, although they look quite similar, my Rocketfish tripod head will not accept an Arca plate and vice versa.
 Make sure you understand the different shapes and sizes before you buy.